 Sunburns are dangerous.
 Even one bad sunburn increases your chances of melanoma.
 And guess who’s more at risk of sunburns?
 People who don’t use sunscreen!

-Skin cancer is rarer, but more deadly in dark-skinned people
+Yes.
+Skin cancer is rarer, but more deadly in dark-skinned people.

 The Bottom Line

-Although dark skin has inbuilt SPF, it is not high enough to offer adequate protection against premature aging, sun spots, sunburns and cancer.
-So, wear sunscreen daily.
+Dark skin has a little inbuilt SPF, BUT it’s not high enough to offer adequate protection against premature aging, sun spots, sunburns and cancer.
+Put on that sunscreen every day.
 Be safe, not sorry!

 Take The Guesswork Out Of Skincare Shopping